aosabook/500lines/dagoba/dagoba.markdown

 [^graphbuilding]: The `Array.isArray` checks here are to distinguish our two different use cases, but in general we won't be doing many of the validations one would expect of production code, in order to focus on the architecture instead of the trash bins.

 Then we create a new object that has all of our prototype's strengths and none of its weaknesses.
-We build a brand new array (one of the other basic JS data structures) for our edges, another for the vertices, a new object called `vertexIndex` and an ID counter --- more on those latter two later.
+We build a brand new array (one of the other basic JS data structures) for our edges, another for the vertices, a new object called `vertexIndex` and an ID counter&mdash;more on those latter two later.
 (Think: Why can't we just put these in the prototype?)

 Then we call `addVertices` and `addEdges` from inside our factory, so let's define those now.